 Cyber liability insurance is coverage designed to protect your intellectual property, personal business data, customer information, business funds, and communications.
 Cyber insurance cannot prevent something like a data breach from happening, but in the case of one you will be able to better face the financial costs from a cyber crime.

 Every time you make an electronic sale, the buyer’s data is being collected.
 This includes transactions using technology like Square, systems like Venmo, and online purchases on platforms like Etsy.
 Sensitive customer information, such as their full name, billing address, and banking information, deserves to be protected.

 As an artist, crafter, or tradesman, you have a special bond with your clients and a unique way of doing business.
 With COVID-19 recently pushing more businesses online, the number of cyber attacks is quickly on the rise.
 Whether you make sales online or in-person at events, electronic transactions could put you at risk of a cyber attack.
 Cyber liability insurance by ACT offers you coverage in many common places you choose to do business.

 Most events, festivals, and shows require you to have vendors insurance, but they do not require cyber insurance.
 Recently, Cash App, the owner of “Square,” has been found unreliable in helping victims of cyber crimes.
-Many of these individuals experienced e-theft—the event in which a hacker gets into your system, poses as you, and transfers money out of your account to themselves.
 The financial loss can drain accounts completely, a cost many small businesses cannot afford.